What’s the difference between to and too?

 While learning how to speak English, you probably came across many more words with multiple meanings.
 Yup, that’s right, these above-mentioned words aren’t the only ones.
 So it’s easy to get confused, but with enough practice, you will get the hang of it.

 When speaking English, you won’t really need to remember which is which, since they both sound the same.
-But things get more problematic when writing.
+But things get more problematic when writing if you don’t know the difference between to and too exactly.
 Have you ever seen a text saying “I love her to” or “can I have one to”.
 Mixing these two up is very easy, even native speakers and seasoned writers have trouble.
 But below we have some tips to help you distinguish between these two words, and make it easier to know when to use which.

 What about Two?